HakYouX/AI-Crypto-Trading-Terminal/README.md

 - **Extensibility** - easy integration of new algorithms and visualizations
 - **Documentation** - clear code with comments

-### Participation in Project Development
-We welcome contributions to the educational platform:

-1. Create a repository fork
-2. Develop new functionality in a separate branch
-3. Ensure test coverage and documentation
-4. Create a pull request with description of improvements
+### Contribution Policy
+**NOTE: This is a personal educational project.
+External contributions are not currently accepted.**

+### Research Collaboration
+For academic research collaboration inquiries:
+- Contact: [mirav2326@gmail.com]
+- Subject: "Research Collaboration - AI Crypto Terminal"
+- Include: Academic affiliation and research proposal

 ### Development Directions
 - [ ] Integration of additional exchange APIs
 - [ ] Implementation of advanced ML models (LSTM, Random Forest)
 - [ ] Trading strategy backtesting system
 - [ ] Mobile version of analytical platform
-- [ ] Community for exchange of research developments
+- [ ] Enhanced risk management modules

-## 📄 Licensing

-The project is distributed under the **MIT License**, which allows:
-- Free use for educational and research purposes
-- Modification and adaptation for specific tasks
-- Distribution in both original and modified forms

-**IMPORTANT REMINDER: This tool is intended exclusively for educational purposes.
+**FINAL DISCLAIMER: This tool is intended exclusively for educational purposes.
+The source code, algorithms, and research methodologies are proprietary and protected by copyright.
+Any unauthorized use, reproduction, or distribution is strictly prohibited.
 Real trading decisions should be made based on consultations with licensed financial professionals and with full understanding of associated risks.**

+---

+### Additional Legal Notices

+**Digital Millennium Copyright Act (DMCA) Compliance** This project complies with DMCA provisions.
+Copyright infringement notifications should be sent to: [mirav2326@gmail.com]

+**International Copyright Protection**
+This work is protected under the Berne Convention for the Protection of Literary and Artistic Works.

+**Trademark Notice**
+All trademarks and registered trademarks are the property of their respective owners.
+Reference to any third-party trademarks does not imply endorsement.

+---